-Los Angeles Auto Show: Lukewarm Reception to New Civic Si
+Los Angeles Auto Show: New Civic Si Fails to Impress

 Yes, the Honda-tech/Internet Brands team has been at the Los Angeles Auto Show this week.
 Prepare yourself for the hot takes, because here we go: The new Civic Si “prototype” (read: 99.9% production ready) was unveiled in Los Angeles, and we were collectively disappointed.